Position: Use Sparse Autoencoders to Discover Unknowns: Positive results: Discovering Unknown Concepts

 \paragraph{Hypothesis generation.} \citet{movva_sparse_2025} study tasks where a large dataset of texts is annotated with a target variable, and the goal is to understand what concepts in the text predict the target.
 For example, one such dataset consists of news headlines and numerical engagement levels.
 While a traditional analysis of such a dataset may be hypothesis-driven (e.g., \citet{robertson_negativity_2023} study how negativity affects engagement), here, the task is to extract concepts with no prior specification.
 Such an approach can surface unknown concepts, which can be used as hypotheses for further study.

 They (1) train an SAE on dense text embeddings; (2) select SAE features that predict the target; and (3) run autointerpretation to explain the selected features, which become hypotheses (i.e., ``\textit{headlines that contain \{concept\} receive more engagement}'').
-They find that the resulting hypotheses outperform those generated without an SAE, either by skipping step 1 and selecting features from text embeddings, or by using a different pipeline altogether (like prompting an LLM, topic modeling, or $n$-grams).
+They find that the resulting hypotheses outperform those generated without an SAE, either by skipping step 1 and selecting features from text embeddings, or by using a different pipeline altogether (like LLM prompting, topic modeling, or $n$-grams).
 Compared to these baselines, it produces more statistically significant hypotheses, and raters identify these hypotheses as more helpful.
-Relatedly, \citet{tjuatja_behaviorbox_2025} focus on the specific task of explaining how two language models differ.
-They find that an SAE-based concept generation method discovers very fine-grained differences: for example, OLMo2-13B correctly assigns higher probability to archaic spellings in historical texts (e.g., ``wood'' for ``would'') than OLMo2-7B.
-In both works, the goal is use a dataset as input and surface unknown, task-relevant concepts as output.

 \paragraph{Mechanistic explanation of LM outputs.} \citet{lindsey2025biology} explain how language models generate text that completes a task.
 For example, prompted to write a rhyming couplet, an LM generates ``\textit{He saw a carrot and had to grab it} (line 1) / \textit{His hunger was like a starving rabbit} (line 2).''
-They ask: what is the causal mechanism through which the LM rhymes the end of line 2 with the end of line 1?
+They ask: what is the internal mechanism through which the LM rhymes the end of line 2 with the end of line 1?
 They find that, immediately after generating line 1, which ends in ``it,'' there is an active SAE neuron corresponding to ``\textit{words rhyming with `it'},'' as well as a neuron for ``\textit{rabbit}.''
 The SAE, therefore, suggests that the LM plans line 2 immediately after generating line 1, rather than improvising a rhyming final token only after generating the first part of line 2.
 They confirm this with further intervention experiments.
 In another case, they look at how a model computes ``36+59'' in natural language.
 They find active neurons for ``\textit{units digit 5},'' and ``\textit{addition problems of $\sim$40 plus $\sim$50},'' which combine to produce ``95.''
 These specific routes of task completion are difficult to forecast, underscoring how this analysis requires discovering unknown concepts.